 Performance

-The service factor for the motor shall be 1.15.
+The service factor for cranes and hoists shall be 1.25 and shall be 1.15 for other equipment.
 The efficiency and power factor of the motor shall be the highest practicable at the load specified for the pump at the noted speeds.
 In particular, the power factor shall be at least 0.90 at the rated load and not less than 0.85 under half-load conditions.
 If a motor has a power factor lower than these values under field test conditions, the necessary corrective equipment shall be provided and installed by the Contractor at no additional cost to the Region.
 This applies to both pre-selected and post-selected equipment.

 The design shall incorporate features and equipment types capable of efficient energy use and follow the Region’s energy optimization objectives in accordance with Design Guidelines Section 12 - Electrical.
 The use of premium rated motors shall be standard.
 The design shall incorporate energy monitoring capabilities in order to operationalize energy management initiatives.